ionides/531w22/index.md

 ## Using the Great Lakes cluster

+* Great Lakes access will be set up after the midterm project and used for the second half of the course.

 * [Introductory notes](greatlakes/index.html) for using our class account on the greatlakes cluster.
 This is optional but may be helpful for your final project.